A good site for information on birds and the conservation efforts surrounding certain bird species: www.uct.ac.za/depts/fitzpatrick/docs/seabird.html.

 We have a range of scientifically sound documents relating to specific topics.
 See the downloads at the bottom of this page.

-We've used the following books as references for signage information at the Aquarium.
+We've used the following references for signage information at the Aquarium.

 The crash of waves on rocks and the swish of breakers swirling up sandy beaches are the dynamic agents of erosion and siltation that shape our coastline.
 El Niño (588 KB)